 Who is eligible?

-Individual researchers, or a group of researchers in different countries of the EU, Associated Countries and beyond can apply with their own affiliation (a university or a research institute).
-A Science Cluster by itself cannot apply but it could endorse a project led by a PI and his/her affiliation, who would assume the direct responsibility of the proposed project.
+Individual researchers, or a group of researchers, in different countries of the EU, Associated Countries and beyond can apply with their own affiliation (a university or a research institute).
+A Science Cluster by itself cannot apply.

 Eligibility to access EU funding will be assessed.
 Note that third parties receiving financial support are not subject to the rules on eligibility for funding provided in Article 23 of the HE Regulation.
 At the same time, we draw your attention to 13.
 General Annexes to the Work Programme 2023-2024, p.
 8, which excludes entities subject to EU restrictive measures as well as legal entities established in Russia, Belarus, or in non-government controlled territories of Ukraine from receiving financial support to third parties.